 Offering realistic choices may be challenging for the adult and those working with them.

-- Acknowledge the power difference at the initial stages to support working with adults who may have experienced others misusing power. - Acknowledge the limits in choice, for example changes in staff.
-However, practitioners should aim to constantly keep these issues in mind to establish trust. - Engage the adult and give them choice in how work continues.
+Acknowledge the power difference at the initial stages to support working with adults who may have experienced others misusing power.
+Acknowledge the limits in choice, for example changes in staff.
+Engage the adult and give them choice in how work continues.
 Consent should be sought, explaining how information will be shared and the limits to confidentiality, giving the adult options and discussing with them what they would like to happen.